arcege/workspaces/README.md

 #### create operation ####

-The `create` operation is very simple, the workspace directory is created, a default (empty) configuration script named ".ws.sh" is placed there, and the workspace is entered (as with the `enter` operation).
+The `create` operation is very simple, the workspace directory is created, a default (empty) hook script named ".ws.sh" is placed there, and the workspace is entered (as with the `enter` operation).

-As a post-operation, the configuration scripts are run with the 'create' argument.
+As a post-operation, the hook scripts are run with the 'create' argument.
 This is performed before the `enter` operation.

 #### destroy operation ####